easy-stuff/easy-figlet/README.md

 # Setup

-## Run from source

-This installation guide is written for Windows users.
+This guide is written for Windows users.

 1. [Click here](https://github.com/hirusha-adi/easy-figlet/archive/refs/heads/main.zip) to download the source code in the master branch of this github repository.